 Advantages of composite decking

-• Composite boards will not splinter, split, or warp over time, unlike real timber (see our post on timber v composite decking).
+- Composite boards such as wide PVC decking will not splinter, split, or warp over time, unlike real timber (see our post on timber v composite decking).
 They are designed to look like wood, but have none of the drawbacks.

 Disadvantages of composite decking